-A number of organisations have undertaken women empowerment initiatives aimed at curbing child labour on cocoa farms
+A number of organisations have undertaken women empowerment initiatives aimed at curbing child labour on cocoa farms.
+This article will look at the phenomena of women empowerment and child labour on cocoa farms.

-Do women have a role to play in curbing the problem of child exploitation on cocoa farms?
-This article will seek answers to this question and unearth recent interventions if any, which have been introduced to empower women in cocoa growing communities as a means to reduce the threat of child labour.
+Do women have a role to play in curbing child exploitation on cocoa farms?
+The article will seek answers to and also unearth recent interventions if any, which have been introduced to empower women in cocoa growing communities as a means to reduce the threat of child labour.

 There has been a discussion on the forms of Child labour as seen on cocoa farms in Ghana and the reasons why they pertain in a previous article.
 Other articles have highlighted the key role that children in cocoa growing communities could play in sustaining future cocoa production, and hence the necessity to improve the quality of life of the rural child as one sure way of securing the future of cocoa production.